Derpford/laser-justice/readme.md

 * Press RUN while jumping to boost yourself into the air!

 ## ITEMS
-COINS - Grant you a small amount of POINTS.
+COINS - Grant you varying amounts of POINTS.
+Stack up a high MULTIPLIER by killing monsters without taking hits, and make those points go even further beyond!
-UPGRADE TOKENS - Every 100 UPGRADE TOKENS grants you a new weapon!
+UPGRADE TOKENS - Every 200 UPGRADE TOKENS grants you a new weapon!
 HEALTH - Collect HEALTH pickups to not die.
 SHIELD TOKENS - SHIELD TOKENS not only protect you from damage, they also stop your multiplier from going down!
 Every 5 SHIELD TOKENS blocks 1 attack.